liuheng92/tensorflow_PSENet/readme.md

 ![result5](figure/result5.jpg)

 ### About issues
-Please let me know if you encounter any issues check issues first, or you can open an issue.
+If you encounter any issue check issues first, or you can open a new issue.

 ### Reference
 1. http://download.tensorflow.org/models/resnet_v1_50_2016_08_28.tar.gz